Alex-Symonds/Adminas-React/README.md

 Not all documents need production dates, so to avoid lots of "null" in DocumentVersion, it's stored as "ProductionData".

-The four ```DocumentStatic*``` models are used to store the content of a document when it's issued, so that Adminas has the information it needs to reconstruct the PDF of the issued document as it was when it was issued, without risk of any subsequent updates being incorrectly retroactively applied.

 ## Additional Information: Design Decisions